 You get Vampire Castles when you reach the medieval era and promote your Sanguine Pact Governor.
 By building a Vampire Castle you improve the defensive ranking of the tile.
 A Vampire Castle also adds all the yields for tiles it is next to and adds them to the value of its own tile.
 The extra production is given to your capital city, so placing it in a productive area is a great way to give a noticeable increase in resources to your capital.

 It takes one charge for a Vampire to build a Vampire Castle and only a Vampire can build one.
 Charges are shared among Vampires and each Vampire you have provides one charge.
 If a Vampire uses a charge, then the number of charges is reduced for all Vampires.
-The unique thing about Vampires is that if a Vampire Castle gets removed than all Vampires regain one charge.
+The unique thing about Vampires is that if a Vampire Castle gets removed then all Vampires regain one charge.

 Can Vampires Be Killed In Civ 6